rcthomas/jupyterhub-announcement/README.md

 The service also has its own configuration file, by default `announcement_config.py` is what it is called.
 The configuration text can be generated with a `--generate-config` option.

+If you're running a hub with internal SSL turned on, you'll want to take advantage of the SSL option settings.

 ## How to Use It

 What does it actually look like when it runs?